NDCLab/tfpca-tutorial/README.md

 |——`analysis_template`

-This folder is populated with main template scripts, including implementing TFPCA with the ptb toolbox, and plotting the results.
+This folder is populated with main template scripts, including implementing TF-PCA with the ptb toolbox, and plotting the results.

 |——————`startup.m`